QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/reverse/index.md

 #### dotPeek - .NET Decompiler/Editor

 You can use [JetBrains dotPeek](https://www.jetbrains.com/decompiler/) <small>(paid 💵)</small> to reverse your binary and explore the source code.
-Opening the file will automatically load the executable .NET modules.
+Opening the file will automatically load the .NET solutions contained in the executable.
 </div><div>

 #### ILSpy - .NET Decompiler/Editor